 - 2 cups chicken cooked, chopped

-- 1 cup frozen peas thawed
+- 1 cup peas thawed from frozen

 - 1 tsp. salt

-- 1/2 tsp. pepper
+- ½ tsp. pepper

 - 4 unbaked pie crusts homemade or store-bought

 - Stir in chicken, peas, salt, and pepper.

-- FREEZING INSTRUCTIONS:At this point you may freeze the filling in a labeled freezer safe container/bag.
+- At this point you may freeze the filling in a labeled freezer safe container/bag.
 To prepare from frozen, read instructions below.

-- To do that, prepare crusts.
-Roll them out and place the bottom crusts in the pie plates and set aside the top crusts until ready to cover.
+- Start by preparing the crusts by rolling them out and place the bottom crusts in the pie plates and set aside the top crusts until ready to cover.